KidPudel/Iggy-s-Vault/languages/odin/enum.md

 - **where you have one type with different data** so it is for one purpose like list of different sounds for different events

-When you need to make
+so enum is perfect when you need to make:
 1. accessing members meaningful
 2. predictable, fixed size, dense mapping